Recommended

 According to Butker, “The unborn are, to me, the greatest victims in our society.
 They don’t have a voice, they don’t necessarily look like humans, they’re not very big, they can’t fight for themselves, there’s not a lot of people fighting for them, and I just think it’s a great atrocity that’s occurring in this country with massacring the unborn.”

-The news outlet prefaced the conversation about abortion by noting how Butker elected to make a “pro-life fashion statement” during a visit to the White House following the Chief’s victory in Super Bowl LVII in 2023.
-Butker detailed how he opted to wear “a tie that in Latin I thought brought attention to the unborn” with a message that translates to “protect the most vulnerable,” highlighting his desire to “represent the unborn at a place like the White House where unfortunately, their voice is not heard.”
+Butker said he opted to wear “a tie that, in Latin, I thought brought attention to the unborn,” with a message that translates to “protect the most vulnerable.”
+The tie highlighted his desire to “represent the unborn at a place like the White House where, unfortunately, their voice is not heard.”

-Although the topic did not come up during Butker’s appearance on “The Ingraham Angle,” Missouri is one of 10 states where voters are slated to decide the fate of a ballot measure that would establish a right to abortion in the state constitution.
+Although the topic did not come up during Butker’s appearance on “The Ingraham Angle,” Missouri is one of 10 states where voters are slated to decide the fate of a ballot measure that would establish a right to abortion in the state's constitution.

-If passed, Missouri’s Amendment 3 would insert language into the state constitution declaring “The Government shall not deny or infringe upon a person’s fundamental right to reproductive freedom, which is the right to make and carry out decisions about all matters relating to reproductive health care.”
+If passed, Missouri’s Amendment 3 would insert language into the state constitution declaring, “The Government shall not deny or infringe upon a person’s fundamental right to reproductive freedom, which is the right to make and carry out decisions about all matters relating to reproductive health care.”

 The proposed constitutional amendment lists examples of “reproductive health care” as “including but not limited to prenatal care, childbirth, postpartum care, birth control, abortion care, miscarriage care, and respectful birthing conditions.”
 A survey of 900 likely voters conducted from Aug.
 8-16 by St. Louis University measured support for the proposed constitutional amendment at 52% while pegging opposition to it at 34%.